 - in a state of equilibrium (this seldom happens)

-But you CAN alternate between fat loss and building muscle days within the week.
+But you CAN alternate between fat loss and muscle building within the week.

 Body recomposition requires an intense training program and a detailed nutrition plan.
 But a lot of people don’t put in the effort to calculate their macros, track them every day, and train consistently at a high intensity.

 If you follow the right guidelines, losing fat while building muscle is a straightforward process.

 But it's worth noting: If you are trying to gain significant muscle mass, you will do better with distinct mass gain and fat loss cycles throughout the year.
 Body recomp is too slow for someone who wants huge mass gains.

 Some People Will Have an Easier Time Than Others

 Here’s who will have it the easiest when trying to lose fat and build muscle at the same time:

 - Beginners.
 If you are just starting out and have a lot of room for mass gain, your gains should come pretty easy at first.
 And fat loss efforts aren’t as likely to break down muscle mass.
 The younger you are, the more this holds true.